 The Solar and Alternative Technologies (SALT) research experience is a 10-week summer research program providing undergraduate students with the opportunity to research and develop exciting alternative energy technologies such as fuel, catalysts, power, energy reservoirs, clean water and plastics from renewable sources or using renewable energy, thereby reducing the world’s dependence on fossil fuels.
 Students working on SALT projects will learn analytical techniques, responsible conduct and environmental ethics, as well as communication and social media skills through oral and written reports.
-SALT research will include fascinating technologies such as microalgal biofuel, biocatalysts and nanoellipsoids.
+SALT research will include fascinating technologies such as microalgal biofuel, biocatalysts and polymers.

 SALT students will experience alternative energy in action on six local and two one-day field trips to fascinating locations like the Pensacola Dam, Covanta Energy-from-Waste, and FRE Renewable Solutions.
 These trips will include discussion of the challenges those industries face in achieving more widespread use of their technologies.
-Social trips will include the Gathering Place, Gilcrease Museum and Redbud Valley Nature Preserve.
+Social trips will include the Gathering Place, Philbrook Museum and Redbud Valley Nature Preserve.

 Faculty Research Mentors

-- Daniel Crunkleton, Professor of Chemical Engineering
+- Laura P. Ford, Associate Professor of Chemical Engineering

-- Erin Iski, Assistant Professor of Chemistry
+- Erin Iski, Associate Professor of Chemistry and Biochemistry

 - William LePage, Assistant Professor of Mechanical Engineering